mpinb/in_silico_framework_hot_zone/README.md

 ![](./docs/_static/_figures/VoltageResponse.png)

-ISF allows for way more complex simulations by embedding in-vivo recorded anatomies into an in-silico model of the barrel cortex, and simulating synaptic activity, rather than performing current injections.
+ISF allows for way more complex simulations by embedding in-vivo recorded anatomies into an in-silico model of the barrel cortex with [singlecell_input_mapper](./singlecell_input_mapper), and simulating synaptic activity rather than performing current injections.
 We recommend the reader to visit [Getting Started](./getting_started/getting_started.ipynb) for more info.